matthewsttr/WMU-beamer-template/README.md

 # WMU-beamer-template
-# I made this beamer template to use for presentations I give affilated with WMU
+# I made this beamer template to use for WMICH-affilated presentations that I give
-# make sure you have the right packages in your TeX installation